scanalesespinoza/all-about-me/biography/bio-short.md

 # Short Bio — Sergio Sebastián Canales Espinoza

 Principal Architect and technology leader focused on turning constant technological change into a strategic advantage for organizations.
+He shares ideas and stories for technology enthusiasts through talks, blog posts, and community events.

 Sergio Canales operates at organization-wide scope at Red Hat, guiding architecture and continuous improvement so teams evolve with low, deliberate technical debt and a clear link to business value.